-However, this method of payment can be costly, as both the sender and receiver often pay processing fees.
+However, this payment method can be costly, as both the sender and receiver often pay processing fees.
 These fees may go up to $50 for international payments.
-Most companies only use wire transfers to send larger amounts of money less frequently, especially to pay global workers.
+Most companies only use wire transfers to send larger amounts of money less frequently, especially when paying global workers.

 ACH direct deposit

 Direct deposits are convenient for recurring payments to local contractors, especially if you’re a busy small business owner using an online payroll system and want to automate your activities.
-Paying your contractors with direct deposit is also more affordable than other methods.
-The transfers are all domestic and cut out intermediaries that charge additional fees.
+Paying your contractors with direct deposit is also more affordable than other methods, as transfers are all domestic, and cut out intermediaries that charge additional fees.

-You can also pay contractors with a credit card, just like you purchase a good or service at the store or online.
-A contractor needs to set up a merchant bank account to receive credit card payments, so contractors who only have a traditional bank account may prefer another payment method.
+You can also pay contractors with a credit card, just like you purchase a good or service at a store or online.
+Remember that a contractor must set up a merchant bank account to receive credit card payments.
+Contractors who only have a traditional bank account may prefer another payment method.

-Credit card payments come with a layer of security.
-Should any disputes arise, the resolution time or refunds are quite fast.
-Contractors may need to pay a 3% fee for credit card transactions, but they immediately receive the payment.
+Credit card payments come with an extra layer of security.
+Should any disputes arise, resolution time and refunds are quite fast.
+However, contractors may need to pay a fee (usually ranging between 1.5% and 3.5%) for credit card transactions, although they immediately receive the payment.

-Deel offers a pay card called Deel Card for contractors who get paid through our platform.
-They can use the virtual card to make online purchases, or order a physical card to use it for physical purchases.
+Deel offers a payment card called Deel Card for contractors who get paid through our platform.
+They can use the virtual card to make online purchases or even order a physical card.

 Money transfer services

-A few online services also allow fund transfers between businesses and contractors.
+Several online services allow fund transfers between businesses and contractors.

-Payoneer has a global presence and offers multiple options for money withdrawal, one of them being a Mastercard issued by Payoneer.
-Using this card is faster than waiting for the funds to be deposited on regular bank accounts, although Payoneer offers that option as well.
+Payoneer has a global presence and offers multiple options for money withdrawal, including a Payoneer-issued Mastercard.
+Using this card is faster than waiting for funds to be deposited in regular bank accounts, although Payoneer offers that option as well.

 Revolut offers money transfers, deals in gold, and crypto payments.
-It can handle international transactions to private customers and businesses with no hidden fees.
+It can handle international transactions with private customers and businesses without hidden fees.

 The service also offers customers a card that currently supports up to 130 currencies.
 You can choose from various subscription options with different fees and products, making Revolut a good choice if your contractor workforce is global.

-They also show rates and fees before sending the money, so it’s a good choice if you hire multiple contractors.
+They also show rates and fees before transactions are finalized.
+This is a useful option if you hire multiple contractors.